linnmyatmaung/utycc-welcome/README.md

 Use any of these PIN codes to access the voting interface:

 ```
-RACNCG, RJMRH7, LTZ1LK, PQGJMA, 767J7K, 6WZ8HM, XRF1OZ, 0X18KO, LE305I, F02YMX, MMNEUE, 64HBHR, 0CWLPR, AGD3W8, GFJIHT, XRJRQR
+RACNCG, RJMRH7, LTZ1LK, PQGJMA, 767J7K, 6WZ8HM, XRF1OZ, 0X18KO, LE305I, F02YMX, MMNEUE, 64HBHR, 0CWLPR, AGD3W8, GFJIHT
 ```

 Note: Each PIN code can only be used once.
-If a code has already been used, the vote button will not appear.
+If a code has already been used, the vote button will not appear.For the first attempt, the login might fail because I used Render free server and this may take a while to response request.
+If failed, please type the codes again!

 ### Admin Access